venmo/react-html-document/README.md

-# react-html-document
+# HTMLDocument

-HTMLDocument is a foundational [React](https://facebook.github.io/react/) component useful for rendering html documents on the server.
+HTMLDocument is a foundational [React](https://facebook.github.io/react/) component useful for rendering full html documents on the server.

-It provides a convenient api for rendering common html tags such as title, meta, styles, and scripts.
-In addition, it has universal/isomorphic-friendly features such as server state sharing, and support for static and non-static React children nodes.
+It provides a convenient and simple api for rendering common html tags such as title, meta, styles, and scripts.
+In addition, it has universal/isomorphic-friendly features such as server state serialization, and support for static and non-static pages.
+HTMLDocument is also well tested and currently used in production on some of our web projects at [Venmo](http://www.venmo.com), so it's safe to use.

-It's well tested and currently used in production on some of our web projects at [Venmo](http://www.venmo.com).
+You no longer need to write boilerplate html strings or roll out your own custom HTML component from scratch on every project you start.
+Have fun using it!

 ### Installation